Art History & Archaeology

-We place an emphasis on giving you a hands-on learning experience in the rich environment of Greece.
+We place an emphasis on learning beyond the classroom, offering you a hands-on experience in the rich environment of Greece.
 As much as practicable, classes are held on-site adding a new dimension to learning and a global understanding of the subject.

 Though all our courses are rigorous and require serious academic work, we recognize that CYA students are drawn from diverse backgrounds and institutions with varying experiences in the subjects they will be studying.
 Accordingly, all three hundred-level courses are designed as a first exposure to the subject, and are of general interest and wide in scope.
 However, some three-hundred-level classes, particularly in Ancient Greek Studies, are designed for students with some background in the subject, and are indicated as such in their description.
-Please read carefully the descriptions of all the courses offered by CYA before choosing your academic program to make sure what you select is appropriate for you.
+Please read the descriptions of all the courses we offer carefully before choosing your academic program to make sure what you select is appropriate for you.

 Qualified students can opt to take any three-hundred-level courses at the four-hundred level by formally declaring their intention to do so and completing reading and writing assignments similar in size and scope to those expected in four-hundred-level courses.
 Courses listed as four-hundred-level are seminars on special topics and are reserved for those able to engage in advanced work.